mackelab/figure_tutorial/README.md

 # Tutorial for making figures

-This tutorial will cover my (Michael's) workflow for generating figures in `python`.
-It is completely based on Jan-Matthis' workflow.
+This tutorial will cover my (@michaeldeistler) workflow for generating figures in `Python`.
+I was taught this workflow by @jan-matthis.
 The figures that are created in this tutorial follow the style of the ones in the following two papers:
 - [Training deep neural density estimators to identify mechanistic models of neural dynamics](https://elifesciences.org/articles/56261)
 - [Energy efficient network activity from disparate circuit parameters](https://www.pnas.org/doi/10.1073/pnas.2207632119)